atharvamaurya-analytics/EduTrak/README.md

   stdlib-only via `hashlib` + `secrets`).
 Legacy plaintext rows (e.g. the seeded `admin`/`student` accounts) are verified once and transparently rehashed on next login, so no separate migration script is needed.

 ---

+## ✅ Tested End-to-End

+Every claim in this README is backed by an actual run of the app, not just a read of the code:
+- Full login → all 6 admin pages → student view walked through on a live local instance
+- The ML metrics above were pulled directly from the trained `dropout_model.pkl`, not estimated
+- The security fixes were verified against the database directly: SQL-injection allow-list blocks malicious table names, and stored passwords are confirmed hashed (PBKDF2, not plaintext)
+- Every screenshot in this README is a real capture from the running app — Institutional Overview, the Risk List scoring all 50,000 engagement records, the AI Risk Predictor returning a live result, Student Lookup, the student-side Compare view, and the Interventions log

+---